merlot-education/merlot-pcm-app/README.md

 [GDPR](GDPR.md)

 ### Note
-`Man in the mid` security concern it will be address in Phase II.
+`Man in the mid` security concern it will be addressed in Phase II.
 One of the discussed options is to use [TRAIN API](https://train.trust-scheme.de/info/)

 ## Dependencies
 <hr/>